slingr-stack/http-service/README.md

 This is the authorization used to make requests.
 Options are:

 - `No authorization`: no authorization will be done.
-This is the case for public services or when you have a custom authorization method (for example a token sent in headers).
+This is the case for public services or when you have a custom authorization method (for example, a token sent in headers).
 - `Basic authorization`: basic authorization will be used.
 You will need to provide username and password.
 - `Digest authorization`: digest authorization will be used.
 You will need to provide username